sorin373/Gamejam-2022/README.md

 # General Information
-- To try our game simply click this link: [sorin373.github.io](https://sorin373.github.io/).
+- To try or to download our game simply click this link: [sorin373.github.io](https://sorin373.github.io/).
-- This game was created by a team called **Olobol**, which included myself and four other students from [Colegiul National Bilingv George Cosbuc](http://cosbucbilingv.ro/).
+- This game was created by a team called **Olobol**, which included myself and four other students from [Colegiul National Bilingv George Cosbuc](http://cosbucbilingv.ro/) for the game jam called "Everygamercount".
 - Our team primarily used C-sharp along with various tools such as Unity and Pixel Studio to develop this game.
 - We had a strict deadline of 2 days to complete and submit the game.